Frequently asked questions

 What if I want to submit a paper claim?

-Although paper claim forms are available, OEBAC recommends submitting your claims via the website [link to website] or the OEBAC Mobile App [link to page to download app] as these methods have much shorter processing times and allow you to receive payment much faster.
+Although paper claim forms are available, OEBAC recommends submitting your claims via the website or the OEBAC Mobile App [Apple iOS] or [Android] as these methods have much shorter processing times and allow you to receive payment much faster.
 Our experts are happy to walk you through exactly how to submit via the website or Mobile App if you require assistance in doing so, or watch our video tutorials here.

 Still, if you prefer, paper claim forms can be obtained from the “Forms” tab on the oebac.org website, here.